Montreal-JieZhu/MediPal/README.md

 2. **Easy examples with big LLM**

    I tried to make an Agentic RAG to solve the problem.
 When I followed many code examples using big models like OpenAI “gpt-4o”.
-With a few lines of code, I can get a pretty good user experience.
+With a few lines of code, I could get a pretty good user experience.
 But when I tried the same things with the local LLM like “Meta-Llama-3-8B-Instruct”, it was a totally different story.

 3. **Real project limits**